 12:50 to 1:00 – Story Time

 We make sure everyone’s packed up and ready to go home.
 Then it’s time for one more read aloud before the end of the day.

-Teaching 2 and 3 Year Olds’ schedule for a two-year old class
+- Teaching 2 and 3 Year Olds’ toddler classroom schedule

-Fantastic Fun and Learning’s collection of home preschool schedule ideas
+- Fantastic Fun and Learning’s collection of home schedule ideas

 What does your daily preschool schedule look like?
 Feel free to share different ideas in the comments below!